dgroenewoud/AUG-MAGMA/README.md

 # EPM-MAGMA
 Incorporating regulatory interactions into gene-set analyses for GWAS data

+When using our approach, we request that you reference our publication as well:

 # Background
 We provide an Rscript to execute gene scoring and gene-set analysis with MAGMA with the aim of comparing between a baseline SNV-to-gene mapping and an augmented SNV-to-gene mapping.
 A baseline SNV-to-gene mapping is a minimal SNV-to-gene mapping (e.g., assign SNVs to a gene if they overlap with